-The CD&R Fund is a private investment fund managed by CD&R. The general partner of the CD&R Fund is Associates V, and the general partners of Associates V are Associates II, CD&R Investment Associates, Inc., and CD&R Cayman Investment Associates, Inc. Mr. Ames, who served as Director Emeritus on the Board of Directors of GPC, is a principal of CD&R, a Director of Associates II and a limited partner of Associates V, was the Chairman of the Board of Riverwood Holding, Inc., the predecessor to GPC ("Riverwood"), until the merger of such company with GPIC to form GPC.
-Mr. Conway, who is the Managing Partner of CD&R, a director of Associates II and a limited partner of Associates V, was the Chairman of the Board of Riverwood Holding, Inc., the predecessor to GPC ("Riverwood"), until the merger of such company with GPIC to form GPC.
-Mr. Conway, who is the Managing Partner of CD&R, a director of Associates II and a limited partner of Associates V, was the Chairman of the Board of Riverwood Holding, Inc., the predecessor to GPC ("Riverwood"), until the merger of such company with GPIC to form GPC.
-Mr. Conway, who is the Managing Partner of CD&R, a director of Associates II and a limited partner of Associates V, as one of the Company's Directors.
+The CD&R Fund is a private investment fund managed by CD&R. The general partner of the CD&R Fund is Associates V, and the general partners of Associates II, CD&R Investment Associates, Inc., and CD&R Cayman Investment Associates, Inc. Mr. B. Charles Ames, who served as Director Emeritus on the Board of Directors of GPC, is a principal of CD&R, a Director of Associates II and a limited partner of Associates V, was the Chairman of the Board of the Green of the Company with GPIC to form GPC.
+Mr. Conway, who is the Managing Partner of CD&R, a director of Associates II and a limited partner of Associates V, is one of the Company's Directors.